camunda-community-hub/c8-kpt-kustomize/docs/shared-services.md

 The camunda platform 8 helm chart comes with a full set of services that could easily be replaced by shared and even managed services.
 Most of the following questions depend on the deployment and operating model that is chosen for a SaaS.

-I would create an optional Helix package that is capable to be deployed multiple times (fqdn and ingress gateway changes).

 ### Keycloak

-Swisscom Helix offers a Keycloak instance.
-Why not use this (management?) instance?

 Camunda Identity has a initialization step that is setting up and maintaining state of system clients used by the microservices.
 This definitions are part of a spring configuration that is adoptable.
 If we can assure that every camunda installation has its own keycloak realm and we can operate keycloak, this could be a very good solution.
 A keycloak realm can offer additional integration features on demand.